Miami Woman Wins Florida Lottery Scratch Off Game's Million Dollar Prize

 MIAMI (CBSMiami) – Winning a million dollars in a Florida Lottery scratch-off game is becoming contagious in South Florida.

-This time a Miami woman scored a million dollar prize by playing the Florida Lotterys’ THE FASTEST ROAD TO $1,000,000 scratch-off game.READ MORE: Stretch Of Ocean Drive Reopen For Vehicular Traffic After Nearly 2 Years
+This time a Miami woman scored a million dollar prize by playing the Florida Lotterys’ THE FASTEST ROAD TO $1,000,000 scratch-off game.READ MORE: Lawyer For Teen Shot By Miami-Dade Police Sergeant Calls It Unjustified

 Maria Duran, 65 claimed the top prize at the Lottery’s Miami District Office.
 She chose to receive her winnings as a one-time, lump-sum payment of $790,000.00.

 Duran purchased her winning ticket from Sunshine, located at 8219 West Flagler Street in Miami.
-The retailer will receive a $2,000 bonus commission for selling the winning ticket.READ MORE: Chiefs Defeat Bills In Thrilling Overtime Battle In Exciting Weekend Of NFL Playoff Games
+The retailer will receive a $2,000 bonus commission for selling the winning ticket.READ MORE: Broward Sheriff's Deputies Chase, Crash In Lauderhill Sends Four To The Hospital

 The $30 game, THE FASTEST ROAD TO $1,000,000, launched in February 2020 and features 155 top prizes of a million dollars and over $948 million in cash prizes.
 The game’s overall odds of winning are one-in-2.79.